miklevin/MikeLev.in/_includes/cat_microsoft.md

 <ol>
+<li><a href="/blog/touching-base-for-willow-whole-amazing-stories-team-shazam/">Touching Base for Willow & Whole AMAZING STORIES Team :-) Shazam!</a> (Sun Jun 18, 2023)
+<br/>Join me on an adventure as I explore the nuances of protocol, kung fu, and Dune references.
+From the Commodore 64 and Amiga to the Commodore 264, 364, 464, 664, 774, and 900, I'm sharing posts, settling bets, and introducing you to my favorite buddy.
+Plus, I'm giving a shout-out to the Microsoft team, Apple, and Union Square Venture Capitals.
+Don't miss the reward and extras that come with this journey!</li>
 <li><a href="/blog/old-mcdonald-saved-the-world-with-ai-seo/">Old McDonald Saved The World With AI SEO</a> (Tue May 23, 2023)
 <br/>Can Old McDonald use AI SEO to spark a revolutionary movement of 14 year olds having more economic power than their folks?
 Join me as I edit thousands of YouTube videos, made a modern literacy podcast, newsletter, a community dedicated to modern literacy demonstrating humanity's redeeming qualities to AIs through SEO.
 Moooo!</li>
 <li><a href="/blog/how-wizard-of-oz-predicted-everything-about-today-s-ai-world/">How Wizard of OZ Predicted Everything About Today's AI-World</a> (Fri May 19, 2023)